 Not having much luck finding anyone you like with Match.com?
-Want to try a different online dating service, like eHarmony.com or another that we listed in our Sites like Match.com article?
-Or just want to cancel your paid subscription to Match.com and give the online dating scene a break for a while?
-If you've decided that you don't want your Match.com subscription or account anymore, here's what to do.
+Want to try a different online dating service, like eHarmony or another onlin dating website like Match?
+Or just want to cancel your paid subscription and give the online dating scene a break for a while?
+If you've decided that you don't want your Match subscription or account anymore, here's what to do.

 Go to www.match.com and log in (if you haven't already).
 In the menu across the top, click the gear icon (), and then select Settings from the drop-down menu.